verzth/range-hourday-picker.js/README.md

 4. Option List :
    ```
    {
-        id : '', // Use string to custom Rhdp class.
+        id : '', // Use string to custom Rhdp id, please provide # in front of your id ex. '#one'.
         days : [0,1,2,3,4,5,6], // Values for day
         day_names : ['Senin','Selasa','Rabu','Kamis','Jumat','Sabtu','Minggu'], // Day names, by default using Indonesian Day name, start from Monday.
         hours : [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23], // You can set 0 to 23 or 1 to 24, based on your need.